CarlSorqvist/PsCertTools/CertReqTools/README.md

 PowerShell 5 module that simplifies generating, submitting and retrieving certificate requests and certificates towards an Active Directory Certificate Services CA.

 The module is built to suit a very specific use case - environments where precompiled binares are not allowed, such as OT or otherwise critical platforms.
-As such, all the code used is completely transparent and uses no third-party tools or equivalent - all the code is compiled inline inside the environment with optional code signing from an internal code signing certificate.
+As such, all the code used is completely transparent and uses no third-party tools or equivalent - everything is compiled inline inside the environment with optional code signing from an internal or external code signing certificate.

 ## Prerequisites